Haitian Americans: Communities with largest populations of Haitian origin

+The 10 large cities (over 200,000 in population) with the highest percentages of Haitian residents include (2020 Census):

 High percentages of Haitian ancestry by community

 The 36 U.S. communities in 2000 with the highest percentage of people claiming Haitian ancestry are:

 Haitian Americans in politics

+In the 18th century, Jean-Baptiste Point du Sable was regarded as the first permanent resident and founder of Chicago, Illinois.
+He was a well-known fur trader who was believed to have been born in Saint-Marc, Haiti (then Saint-Domingue), and who would go on to establish a successful trading post at the mouth of the Chicago River.

+In 1871, Josiah T. Walls, who was born in Florida to a Haitian father and African-American mother, became one of the first Haitian-Americans to be elected to the United States Congress, representing Florida.
+He was a prominent figure during the Reconstruction era and was known for his efforts in his education career in the latter years of his life.

+In 2005, Pierre-Richard Prosper served as the U.S. Ambassador-at-Large for War Crimes Issues under President George W. Bush.

+In 2007, Mathieu Eugene became the first Haitian-born city councilman to be elected to the New York City Council.
+He was re-elected in 2009, 2013, and 2017.

+In 1999, Marie St. Fleur was elected to the Massachusetts House of Representatives.
+She later served as Secretary of the Executive Office of Health and Human Services in Massachusetts.
+She is the first Haitian-American to hold public office in Massachusetts.

+In 2010, Jean Monestime was elected as a Miami-Dade County Commissioner.
+He also served as chairman of the Miami-Dade County Commission.

+In 2012, Michaelle Solages was elected as a member of the New York State Assembly, representing the 22nd District.
+She is the first person of Haitian descent to be elected to the New York State Assembly.

-In 2014, Congresswoman, Mia Love became the first Haitian American to be elected to the House of Representatives as well as the first Black female Republican.
+In 2014, Congresswoman Mia Love became the first Haitian American to be elected to the House of Representatives as well as the first Black female Republican.
 She had previously served as mayor of Saratoga Springs, Utah.

 In 2014, Assemblymember Rodneyse Bichotte became the first Haitian-American woman to hold an elected office in New York City when she won the 42nd Assembly District seat.
-On January 20, 2020, Bichotte was overwhelmingly elected chair of the Kings County Democratic Party, thus becoming the first woman to lead the Brooklyn Democratic party, and the first Black woman to lead in any of the five boroughs of New York City.
+On January 20, 2020, Bichotte was overwhelmingly elected chair of the Kings County Democratic Party, thus becoming the first woman to lead the Brooklyn Democratic Party and the first black woman to lead in any of the five boroughs of New York City locally.

 In 2019, Farah N. Louis joined the ranks of Haitian-American legislators in New York City when she became the first woman to represent the 45th Council District, which includes Flatbush, East Flatbush, Midwood, Marine Park, Flatlands, and Kensington in Brooklyn, New York.

-In 2022, Sheila Cherfilus-McCormick became the first Haitian American to be elected to the House of Representatives representing Florida as well as the first Haitian-American Democratic congressperson.
+In 2022, Sheila Cherfilus-McCormick became the first Haitian-American woman to be elected to the House of Representatives representing Florida.